ncdcommunity/IoT-Ubidots-ESP32-Long-Range-Wireless-Vibration-And-Temperature-Sensor/README.md

-# Interfacing-SHT30-with-esp8266-
+# Interfacing  esp32 and NCD wireless vibration and temperature sensor
-Displaying Temperature Data on Ubidots  using esp8266 and SHT30.
+Displaying Temperature Data on Ubidots  using esp8266 and NCD wireless vibration and temperature sensor.